Clapperboard

-A clapperboard, also known as dumb slate, is a device used in filmmaking and video production to assist in synchronizing of picture and sound, and to designate and mark the various scenes and takes as they are filmed and audio-recorded.
+A clapperboard, also known as a dumb slate, clapboard, film clapper, film slate, bertolo clapz, movie slate, or production slate, is a device used in filmmaking, television production and video production to assist in synchronizing of picture and sound, and to designate and mark the various scenes and takes as they are filmed and audio-recorded.
 It is operated by the clapper loader.
 It is said to have been invented by Australian filmmaker F. W. Thring.

-When sound and picture are out of synchronization, there is a lip flap occurring.
+Due to its ubiquity on film sets, the clapperboard is frequently featured in behind-the-scenes footage and films about filmmaking, and has become an enduring symbol of the film industry as a whole.

 History

 In the silent era the principal requirement of film stock identification during a day's shoot was the slate.

-The clapper as two sticks hinged together was invented by F. W. Thring (father of actor Frank Thring), who later became head of Efftee Studios in Melbourne, Australia.
+The clapper as two sticks hinged together is credited to F. W. Thring (father of actor Frank Thring), who later became head of Efftee Studios in Melbourne, Australia.
+The invention, however, is thought to be the responsibility of two of his sound engineers: Alan Mill and Harry Whiting.
 The clapperboard with both the sticks and slate together was a refinement of Leon M. Leon (1903–1998), a pioneer sound engineer.

 Description

-The clapperboard combines a chalkboard slate or acrylic board with a set of clapper sticks across the top.
-The slate displays the name of the production, the scene and "take" about to be performed, and similar information; a camera assistant holds the clapperboard so the slate is in view of the cameras with the clapper sticks already open, speaks out information for the benefit of the audio recording, then claps the clapper sticks shut.
+A clapperboard is made up of a chalkboard, slate, or acrylic board, with a pair of clapper sticks positioned across the top.
+One stick is fixed to the upper edge of the slate, while the other is hinged at one end, allowing it to move.
+The slate typically displays the name of the production, along with details such as the scene and the "take" that is about to be filmed, as well as other relevant information; a camera assistant holds the clapperboard so the slate is in view of the cameras with the clapper sticks already open, speaks out information for the benefit of the audio recording, then snaps the sticks shut.
+Chalk or dry-erase markers may be used to write on the slate or whiteboard respectively.

-The shutting of the filmsticks is easily identified on the visual track, and the sharp "clap" noise is easily identified on the separate audio track.
+The shutting of the clapper sticks is easily identified on the visual track, and the sharp "clap" noise is easily identified on the separate audio track.
 The two tracks can later be precisely synchronized by matching the sound and movement.
-Since each take is identified on both the visual and audio tracks, segments of film are easily matched with segments of audio.
+Since each take is expressly identified on both the visual and audio tracks, segments of film are easily matched with corresponding segments of audio.

-It is also known as a "dumb slate".